 OneSpan has been actively engaged with a number of governing bodies to help to advance e-signature adoption around the world.
-OneSpan also participates in outreach activities, including workshops and conferences, to help organizations that are adapting to global e-signature laws and regulations.
+OneSpan also participates in outreach activities, including workshops and conferences, to help organizations that are adapting to global e-signature laws and regulations, such as the eSign Act, Uniform Electronic Transactions Act (UETA), eIDAS, and other regulatory legislation.

-The ability to execute binding agreements online has compelling benefits, including an improved customer experience, a stronger legal and compliance position, increased staff productivity, and greater operational efficiency.
-Though e-signatures are proven to be superior to ink signatures in a multitude of ways, questions still arise regarding e-signature compliance.
+The ability to execute binding agreements online has compelling benefits to your business processes, including an improved customer experience, a stronger legal and compliance position, increased staff productivity, and greater operational efficiency than with paper documents.
+Though e‑signatures are proven to be superior to ink signatures in a multitude of ways, questions still arise regarding compliant electronic signatures.

 There generally are three forms of e-signature recognized around the world: Simple, Advanced, and Qualified.